Assistant Professor, Department of Medicine (Endocrinology)

 The primary focus of the lab is to examine the organ-specific roles of autophagy in the regulation of lipid metabolism and energy homeostasis using biochemical, immunochemical, and image-based approaches in vitro and in conditional knockout mouse models.

-1. Roles for autophagy in discrete hypothalamic neurons in food intake and energy balance
+A. How autophagy in discrete hypothalamic neurons controls food intake and energy expenditure in peripheral tissues?

 Aging is considered to reduce autophagic activity.
 The second focus of the laboratory is to examine the effect of aging-induced reduction of hypothalamic and adipose autophagy on the development of the metabolic syndrome of aging.